-- We are driven by our passion to deliver the best healthcare coverage it the industry - We are committed to continuous innovation and comprehensive member engagement to earn the satisfaction and confidence of those we serve. - We aspire to earn and retain our provider's confidence and trust in us. - We believe in developing and maintaining valued relationships with our partners.
+- We are driven by our passion to deliver the best healthcare coverage in the industry. - We are committed to continuous innovation and comprehensive Member engagement to earn the satisfaction and confidence of those we serve. - We aspire to earn and retain our Provider's confidence and trust in us. - We believe in developing and maintaining valued relationships with our partners.